-The WOWA has similar exemptions for executive, administrative, or professional employees who make at least $250 per week ($13,000 annually).
+The WOWA has exemptions to overtime rules for executive, administrative, or professional employees who make at least $684 per week ($35,578 annually).
 Farmworkers are also not covered.
-To learn more, visit the Michigan Wage and Hour Program website.

 What to Do If the FLSA and WOWA Don’t Apply

 If you are not being properly paid for your work, it’s easiest to make a complaint under the FLSA or WOWA.
 If you or your employer are not covered under the FLSA or WOWA you can’t do this.
 You may want to talk to a lawyer.
-Use Find a Lawyer to find lawyers and legal services in your area.
+Use the Guide to Legal Help to find lawyers and legal services in your area.

 What Work-Related Activities Should I Be Paid For?